paxosglobal/pyusd-contract/README.md

 The contract abi is in `PYUSD.abi`.
 It is the abi of the implementation contract.
 Interaction with PayPal USD is done at the address of the proxy at `0x6c3ea9036406852006290770bedfcaba0e23a0e8`.
 See https://etherscan.io/token/0x6c3ea9036406852006290770bedfcaba0e23a0e8 for live on-chain details, and the section on bytecode verification below.

+## Audits
-Additionally, an independent security audit was conducted by Trail of Bits and the audit report can be found [here](audit-reports/Trail_of_Bits_Audit_Report.pdf).
+The initial independent security audit was conducted by Trail of Bits and the audit report can be found [here](audit-reports/Trail_of_Bits_Audit_Report.pdf).

+An additional audit was performed by Zellic and can be found [here](https://github.com/paxosglobal/paxos-token-contracts/blob/master/audits/Paxos%20Stablecoin%20-%20Zellic%20Audit%20Report.pdf)

 ## Contract Specification